ronin-rb/ronin/man/ronin-rot.1.md

   Alphabet characters to rotate characters within.

 `-n`, `--modulu` *NUM*
   Number of characters to rotate forwards or backwards.
+Defaults to 13 if not given.

 `-h`, `--help`
   Print help information.